PatrickEMcLean/workingpico/content/2014/theme.md

 2. Character
 3. Transport

-To get wwo out of the three is huge.
+To get two out of the three is huge.
 All three, plus a little luck/timing is a blockbuster.
 Beyond that, lies the unknowable and immeasurable that make art.

 Take Game of Thrones.
 It has great characters.
 Personally, Arya is the one I care about the most, but there are so many, there is almost literally someone for everyone.